camillevuillaume/code_server_c/README.md

 # code_server_c
 Code server web instance ready for C and Python, including caddy as reverse proxy and automatic DNS with Porkbun.
+This can be used for coding interviews by starting the instance and giving a password to the candidate.

 ## Features
 - Main use case: online coding tests for recruiting, with C and Python support.